 “What’s My Number?”: A Strategic Approach to RA Monitoring & Treatment

-Dr. Erin Arnold and Dr. William Arnold are leading experts in the treatment of RA and have developed a comprehensive RA program to provide each patient with a coordinated, personalized care plan specific to your needs.
+Dr. Arnold is a leading expert in the treatment of RA and has developed a comprehensive RA program to provide each patient with a coordinated, personalized care plan specific to their needs.

 The Arnold RA program uses innovative tools and tests to understand each patient’s disease progression and monitor response to treatments.
 These include: